EN 16931 Standard Germany: Format, Example & Specification

 4. Exemptions:

-Invoices under €250, small businesses under §19 UStG, transport tickets, parking receipts, and certain B2C or real-estate-related services are exempt.
+Invoices under €250, Small businesses qualifying under §19 UStG (turnover ≤ €25,000 in the previous year and ≤ €100,000 in the current year) are exempt from issuing e-invoices, but must still be able to receive them from 2025, transport tickets, parking receipts, and certain B2C or real-estate-related services are exempt.

 Benefits of Adopting the EN 16931 Standard